 The Advisory Committee on the Prerogative of Mercy (ACPM) is a new body established under sections 39 and 40 of the Cayman Islands Constitution Order 2009.
 Its function is to advise H.E the Governor on whether or not to grant prisoners or other applicants mercy in the form of pardon, respite, a substitute sentence, or remission.
 Although the Governor is bound to consult the committee when making these decisions, the choice of whether to exercise these powers or not is at his/her sole discretion.

-The current members of the ACPM are Mr. Martyn Roper, OBE,Governor, Mr. Sam Bulgin QC, JP, Attorney General, Dr. Samuel Williams-Rodriguez, Acting Chief Medical Officer, Mr. Stanwick Myles, Cert.
+The current members of the ACPM are Mr. Martyn Roper, OBE,Governor, Mr. Sam Bulgin QC, JP, Attorney General, Dr. John Lee, Chief Medical Officer, Mr. Stanwick Myles, Cert.
 Hon, Mr. Arek Joseph, O.B.E., Mr. Carlon Powery, MBE and Mrs. Cheryl Reid Al Masri.

 Under the 1972 Constitution, the Governor applied very similar powers.
 What is new in the 2009 Constitution is the provision that H.E. the Governor must consult the ACPM whenever they are exercised.